Length weight calculation (window)

 |

 Moves the rows up or down.
 Opter checks the rules from the top down in the table.
-You can use the arrow buttons to move a row up or down, so that you get the rules in the order you want. |
+Arrange the rules in the order you wish. |

 |